Select Article from Archives on Right Sidebar

 At dusk I came in and switched back to the dinghy, on my way out of the cove I swung by a young chap working on his boat and inquired if he knew anything about my missing anchor and rode.

-He said he noticed my boat was floating free one day and using a spare anchor he put it back where it belonged.
+He said yes, he had noticed my boat was floating free one day and using a spare anchor he put it back where it belonged.
 I thanked him profusely and brought him a bottle of rum the next day.

 The lesson I learned that day was to use seizing wire even for temporary things if failure is unacceptable.
 I also learned how smart my choice of the quiet cove was for my anchor buoy and that I still had some paying forward credits after all.